 Forage for Pollinators:Produces Nectar in abundance especially attractive to Honeybees, Solitary bees and some Bumblebees, also produces Pollen

 Growing information:NATIVE, aromatic HERBACEOUS PERENNIAL wildflower found in lowland and coastal areas of broken ground and calcareous grasslands southwards from Central Scotland to the South of England and is hardy to minus 20ºC.
-Growing to 0.6 m (2ft) by 0.6 m (2ft), it forms close-knit rounded clumps, with copious small white flowers in dense whorls around multiple stems just above each pair of leaf axils.
+Growing to 0.6 m (2ft) by 0.6 m (2ft) or more, it forms close-knit rounded clumps, with copious small white flowers in dense whorls around multiple stems just above each pair of leaf axils.
 Its stems and leaves are covered in white woolly down giving the plant a blue-grey hue.
 Easily grown, it flourishes in most soils though does best in well drained, poor soil in a sheltered aspect with plenty of sun to thrive.
 Often grown in the herb garden as a medicinal herb.
+Has long been a monofloral honey source in Europe, especially in wild areas where Marrubium vulgare still grows in large drifts, its honey rarely crystallizes.
+If grown in large drifts and hedges in the UK it could offer serious benefits to honeybees and other bees, with its prolific nectar flow and long flowering season, buffering the June gap dearths.
 It is also a good companion plant for growing near tomatoes which help the tomatoes crop more heavily and for longer.